cockroachdb/docs/v21.1/authentication.md

 ## Background on public key cryptography and digital certificates

-As mentioned above, CockroachDB uses the [TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) security protocol that takes advantage of both symmetric (to encrypt data in flight) as well as asymmetric encryption (to establish a secure channel as well as **authenticate** the communicating parties).
+As mentioned above, CockroachDB supports the [TLS 1.3 and TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) security protocols, which take advantage of both symmetric (to encrypt data in flight) as well as asymmetric encryption (to establish a secure channel as well as **authenticate** the communicating parties).

 Authentication refers to the act of verifying the identity of the other party in communication.
-CockroachDB uses TLS 1.2 digital certificates for inter-node and client-node authentication, which require a Certificate Authority (CA) as well as keys and certificates for nodes, clients, and (optionally) the DB Console.
+CockroachDB uses TLS 1.3 digital certificates for inter-node authentication, and your choice of TLS 1.2 and TLS 1.3 certificates for client-node authentication.
+These authentication methods require a certificate authority (CA) as well as keys and certificates for nodes, clients, and, optionally, the [DB Console](#using-a-public-ca-certificate-to-access-the-db-console-for-a-secure-cluster).

 To understand how CockroachDB uses digital certificates, let's first understand what each of these terms means.